Oil is the life-blood of your engine, and the more attention you pay it, the better off your engine will be.

 CLICK HERE for a link to view the BCS service bulletin regarding PowerSafe oil changes & approved oils)

-To drain the oil: There is a drain plug DIRECTLY OPPOSITE the oil filter mounting “block” (so, if the tractor were set up with a rear-PTO implement [such as a tiller] on it, and you’re standing behind the implement as if you were operating the tractor, the oil filter is on the RIGHT side, under/behind the engine…and the oil drain plug is on the LEFT side, directly across from the filter).
-The drain plus takes a 22mm wrench or socket.
-To get the most old oil out of the tranny, have the implement removed from the tractor so that the engine sets down on the ground, and also tilt the tractor toward the drain port with a block of wood under the wheel on the opposite side.
+If you have slow internet or can’t watch the video link above for whatever reason, here are “text” instructions for changing the tranny / clutch oil in BCS models 739, 749 & 750: There is a drain plug for the transmission DIRECTLY OPPOSITE the oil filter mounting “block” (so, if the tractor were set up with a rear-PTO implement [such as a tiller] on it, and you’re standing behind the implement as if you were operating the tractor, the oil filter is on the RIGHT side, under/behind the engine…and the oil drain plug is on the LEFT side, directly across from the filter).
+The drain plug takes a 22mm wrench or socket.
+To get the most old oil out of the tranny, have the implement removed from the tractor so that the engine sits down on the ground, and also tilt the tractor toward the drain port with a block of wood under the wheel on the opposite side.
 There is also a magnet on the inside of this drain plug, to attract any metallic fragments out of the oil; be sure to clean any deposits off the magnet when you have the plug out (wiping it with a rag is sufficient).
 Make sure to level the machine back up before you re-fill it with oil.

 OTHER TRACTOR LUBRICATION POINTS:The rule of thumb for any equipment is: “If it moves, lubricate it!!”…meaning that anywhere that two metal parts rub together, there is friction and the potential for wear, and friction / wear is reduced when lubrication is present.
 This applies to control levers, handlebar pivot / rotation points, cables, etc. So if you want your investment in a walk-behind tractor to last as long as possible, KEEP IT LUBED UP!
 (Obviously, there are practical limits…you don’t want so much lube slopped on there that the tractor becomes a dust magnet!!)
 Most of the external pivot points can be just lubed once or twice per year with a product like Fluid Film, Tri-Flow, or some other high-quality lubricant that contains a long-lasting dry lubricating compound such as Lanolin, Teflon, Silicone or Graphite.